Codecademy/docs/content/cpp/concepts/math-functions/terms/atan2/atan2.md

 ---
 Title: 'atan2()'
-Description: 'Returns the inverse tangent of a pair of x- and y-coordinates in radians.'
+Description: 'Returns the inverse tangent of a coordinate pair in radians.'
 Subjects:
   - 'Computer Science'
 Tags: